jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

     git commit -am \
     'add test_catching_name_error_in_tests'

+NameError_ is :ref:`raised<how to raise an Exception>` when I try to use a name that is not defined in the file_.

 ----

 *********************************************************************************
 test_catching_attribute_error_in_tests
 *********************************************************************************

-:ref:`AttributeError<what causes AttributeError?>` is raised when I try to get something that does NOT exist from an :ref:`object<everything is an object>` that exists.
+:ref:`AttributeError<what causes AttributeError?>` is :ref:`raised<how to raise an Exception>` when I try to get something that does NOT exist from an :ref:`object<everything is an object>` that exists.

 ----